AlyonaCIA/alyonaCIA/README.md

 ## Open to Opportunities

 I'm actively seeking **AI Engineer**, **MLOps Engineer**, or **Agent Developer** positions where I can leverage my expertise in:
-- Building autonomous AI agents with Google ADK, Azure SDK, and MCP
+- Building autonomous AI agents with LangChain, CrewAI, AutoGen, and MCP
 - Implementing production RAG systems and LLM fine-tuning pipelines
 - Designing CI/CD pipelines with GitHub Actions and Azure DevOps
 - Creating scalable ML infrastructure on GCP (Vertex AI) and Azure